-Each major in Weinberg College offers a program that may lead to the award of departmental honors at graduation to seniors with outstanding achievement, including a research project or other integrative type of work.
-Although the detailed criteria vary somewhat by major, all share certain features.
+Each major in Weinberg College offers a program that may lead to the award of honors in the major to graduating seniors with outstanding records of achievement.
+Criteria vary by major, but all share certain features.
+Students recommended for honors in the major must

-Students recommended for departmental honors must have completed with distinction the regular courses required for their major as well as at least 2 quarters of 398 or 399 or their equivalent, or 400-level courses, or some combination thereof.
-The honors project must result in a research report, thesis, or other tangible record; course work alone, such as completion of 400-level courses, is not sufficient.
-Simple data collection, computer programming, analysis of data with canned programs, and summaries of primary or secondary sources are not alone bases for the award of departmental honors.
+- Complete with distinction the regular courses required for the major and at least two quarters of 398 or 399 or their equivalent, or 400-level courses, or some combination thereof.
+(These courses may count toward major requirements in some departments and programs.)
+Different majors set different GPA criteria. - Complete a research project or other type of integrative work under the guidance of a faculty adviser.
+The project must result in a research report, thesis, or other tangible record; course work by itself is not sufficient.
+Simple data collection, computer programming, analysis of data with canned programs, and summaries of primary or secondary sources are not by themselves bases for the award of honors in the major.

 Each major has an undergraduate honors committee responsible for administering its honors program and for preparing the final recommendations for honors that are submitted in May to the Weinberg College Committee on Undergraduate Academic Excellence.
-Students are proposed for honors by the faculty adviser, who writes a letter describing and evaluating the student project.
-Additional evaluative letters giving independent and substantive judgments of the project must be submitted by faculty members unconnected with the student's project.
-The departmental honors committee reviews all nominations for departmental honors in a given year during spring quarter and takes a separate recorded vote on each candidate.
-Approved nominations are forwarded to the Committee on Undergraduate Academic Excellence for final review.
+A student is proposed for honors by the faculty adviser, who writes a letter describing and evaluating the student's project.
+A faculty member typically unconnected with the project must submit another letter giving independent and substantive judgments.
+The departmental honors committee reviews nominations during spring quarter and takes a separate recorded vote on each candidate.
+Approved nominations are forwarded to the Committee on Undergraduate Academic Excellence for review; this committee makes the final decision.

-Procedures for students pursuing separate honors in two departments or programs or interdisciplinary honors spanning two majors are available from the Office of Undergraduate Studies and Advising.
+Information on procedures for students pursuing separate honors in two departments or programs, or interdisciplinary honors spanning two majors, is available from the Office of Undergraduate Studies and Advising and at www.weinberg.northwestern.edu/advising/majors/honors.